 López has also broken historical precedent by becoming Latin America’s first lesbian mayor of a capital city, according to the Associated Press, a feat that has already resonated beyond the bounds of Bogotá.
-Blanca Duran, an openly gay politician who has served the city in the past, told ópez’s win “is showing that it is a city with respect, with diversity, in which we can advance rights.”that L
+Blanca Duran, an openly gay politician who has served the city in the past, told the publication that López’s win “is showing that it is a city with respect, with diversity, in which we can advance rights.”

-López’s election comes just days after Evo Morales clinched the presidencyfor his fourth presidential term — something that he was able to achieve after doing away with term limits while in office.
+López’s election comes just days after Evo Morales clinched the presidency in Bolivia for his fourth presidential term — something that he was able to achieve after doing away with term limits while in office.
 Perhaps unsurprisingly, Morales’s victory as a fourth-term president was accompanied by accusations of corruption.